 And back to this stew – of course this can be kept completely vegan using veggie stock instead of chicken stock, but to me, the chicken stock gives it a bit more soul, and the light dusting of good Parmesan or Romano adds such a delicious depth, it really doesn’t take much.

 But feel free to make this soup your own.
 Just don’t skip the finishing oil, it’s the best!

 But personally, I’m a broth fan, so I leave this brothy and un-thickened so there are more juices to dip the crusty bread in while eating.
 Of course, this is a personal preference, so do as you like.

-A hearty flavorful Tuscan Soup recipe with lacinato kale, cannelloni beans and garden vegetables, served with crusty bread and drizzled with a flavorful lemon rosemary oil.
+A hearty flavorful Tuscan Soup recipe with lacinato kale, cannellini beans and garden vegetables, served with crusty bread and drizzled with a flavorful lemon rosemary oil.
+See notes for vegan option.